finos/legend-studio/.changeset/proud-ducks-admire.md

 '@finos/legend-extension-dsl-text': patch
 ---

-Make text Packageable elements part of the pruned graphData sent to requests
+Add `text` elements to execution input getter to include in execution requests.